 To see what’s going on with this, test your water.
 There are testing kits that will allow you to see oxygen levels.
 Check the numbers against what they should be for your type of aquarium and size.

-You should also then add in an air stone, powerhead, or other form of aeration to keep the oxygen levels high enough that this doesn’t become a concern again.
+You should also then add in an air stone, powerhead, or another form of aeration to keep the oxygen levels high enough that this doesn’t become a concern again.

 Can Your Goldfish Ever Get Back Its Color?